-Defines the user ID (integer 0-254) applied to anonymous logins.
+Defines the user ID (integer) applied to anonymous logins.
 When the JNIOR protocol requires a login (default) the login must reference a defined username using the correct password for that account.
 In order to accommodate a scheme whereby data monitoring would not require login but control or configuration would, the JNIOR OS allows for anonymous login.
 When the JniorServer/Anonymous key is defined (exists) anonymous login is allowed.
-To prevent anonymous login this key must be removed from the Registry.
-A user ID of 0 is recommended.
+The key must contain a valid User ID for a user account with the permissions appropriate for anonymous use.
+To prevent anonymous login this key should be removed from the Registry.